The Soldier's Details

 Fred enlisted with AIF 29 August 1941.
 He was one of reinforcements selected to join 2/4th then training at Woodside, SA on 5 October 1941.

-He joined HQ Company.
+He joined HQ Company, No. 3 Platoon with 16 other reinforcements.
 Fred survived the battle to save Singapore which resulted in a large number of 2/4th deaths and injuries.
 He was taken POW of Japan and interned at Selarang.

 He joined Japanese work parties a Johore Bahru and Adam Park, before returning to Selarang.